LONDON MARKETS: U.K. Stocks Sag As British Voters Head To The Polls

 "The spread quotes have settled down in recent days, at levels implying a majority of around 80 seats, which feels consistent with where sterling is now trading," Williams said.
 "Such a result should prompt an initial, probably modest, relative rebound in the more UK-exposed mid & small cap groups."

-The pound was buying $1.2941, and earlier traded around a two-week high at $1.2978.
-Sterling late Wednesday bought $1.2912 late Wednesday.
+The pound was buying $1.2936, and earlier traded at a two-week high around $1.2978.
+Sterling late Wednesday bought $1.2912.
 A stronger pound can eat into sales of multinational companies listed on the FTSE 100.

 Analysts at ING have said a majority of at least 50 seats for the Conservatives would be needed for sterling to take any meaningful steps higher. (http://www.marketwatch.com/story/this-is-the-worst-that-could-happen-to-the-pound-in-the-uk-election-and-its-not-jeremy-corbyn-2017-06-07)